 Higgins in Lipscomb County, Texas — The American South (West South Central)

 Location.
-36° 7.013′ N, 100° 1.885′ W. Marker is in Higgins, Texas, in Lipscomb County.
-Marker is at the intersection of Commercial Street (U.S. 60) and County Road 29, on the right when traveling west on Commercial Street.
-Marker is in a road side Touch for map.
+36° 7.679′ N, 100° 1.164′ W. Marker is in Higgins, Texas, in Lipscomb County.
+Marker is on AA half a mile west of U.S. 60, on the left when traveling west.
+Touch for map.
 Marker is in this post office area: Higgins TX 79046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-Higgins (here, next to this marker); Lipscomb County (approx. 1.7 miles away).
+At least 4 other markers are within one mile of this marker, measured as the crow flies.
+Lipscomb County (approx. 0.8 miles away); Quanah Parker Trail (approx. one mile away); Higgins (approx. one mile away); Will Rogers (approx. one mile away).

 Credits.
-This page was last revised on December 21, 2019.
-It was originally submitted on May 28, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 390 times since then and 7 times this year.
-Photos: 1, 2, 3. submitted on May 28, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 3, 2020.
+It was originally submitted on August 2, 2020.
+This page has been viewed 46 times since then.
+Last updated on August 2, 2020, by Allen Lowrey of Amarillo, Texas.
+Photos: 1, 2. submitted on August 2, 2020, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.